 If you’re a creative business owner, you’ve been there.
 We all have.
-I’ve been there six times.
+I’ve been there twelve times.
 I’m a puddle on the floor come mid-January.
 My goals and New Years resolutions down the drain two weeks in and Q1 hasn’t even ended yet.
 My husband looks up from his latest business book, and shrugs, “Sarah, you know this is how it always is every year.”
 “No!”
 I convince myself.
 THIS time is different.
 THIS time I’m really in trouble and the new year at hand is going to be the year it all falls a part.

-But his year, in the midst of the crazy I did something revolutionary.
+But this year, in the midst of the crazy I did something revolutionary.
 One stress-filled morning, I stopped work, drove to the Y and quite literally dove in to their lap pool for 30 minutes of silence.
 As I was swimming my anxiety + my husband’s reassurances filled my mind.
 And, the craziest thing happened.
 I actually convinced myself that maybe, just maybe he was right!

 So, I did what any wife would do.
 I decided to prove him wrong.
 Ha!
-OR give myself the opportunity to enjoy January for the first time in six years of business.
+OR give myself the opportunity to enjoy January for the first time in twelve years of business.
 I wanted a solid reason to believe that just because I don’t reach my goals by the end of Q1, that doesn’t mean I won’t reach my goals for the year.
 It’s a marathon, not a sprint.
 But, in the business world, I’m often a sprinter.
 Sound familiar?

 Avoid The Q1 Crash With A Second Look